SCRA State Laws: Comprehensive Guide for Legal Compliance

 Del.
 Code.
 Ann. tit.
 6, §§ 2502 to 2513

-National Guard members ordered into active state or federal service by the President for at least 30 days are given protection.
-Under the Act, default judgments against servicemembers in civil court cannot be entered until after the court appoints an attorney to represent the service member.
+National Guard members on active federal or state service for at least 30 days are granted protection.
+Default judgment against members in civil court can’t be entered until after the court assigns a lawyer to represent that person.

 DC.